 Not necessarily.
 I realise that some people, who have taken the trouble to download good looking fonts, want to be able to use them to beautify their site.

-The only fail-safe way to make sure a particular non-standard font shows up the same in all computers is to put the text using that font in a picture, and include that image in your web page.
+One way to make sure a particular non-standard font shows up the same in all computers is to put the text using that font in a picture, and include that image in your web page.
 However, this is really only useful for decorative purposes, such as for design elements on your web page, or for small snippets of text that you don't really need to be indexed by the search engines.
 As I mentioned before in my articles on creating search engine friendly websites and ranking well in the search results, search engines cannot "see" pictures, so you should not try to put your entire web page into an image and display that image, just so you can use your favourite fancy font.
 Your site will not rank well, if at all.
 Nor will it be usable for visually impaired people who rely on screen readers.

 Here's how you can set or change the font used for your site.